 Also, due to the alarming rise in the rate of sea level, seawater temperature, and the amount of ice melt arising from the polar caps, there is a need for oceanographers and coastal geography to furnish the climatologists with the needed information.

 The coastal geographers also help track and map human interaction with coastal waters, measure the sea level rises, build retained walls, and measure sediment movement.

 All these interdisciplinary are of much importance in today’s world as it relates to physical geography.

-Like we stated earlier, geography is not all about travelling from one country, deserts, seas, and cataloguing everything you met on your way.
+Like we stated earlier, geography is not all about traveling from one country, deserts, seas, and cataloging everything you met on your way.
 It involves deeper aspects that would involve staying in an office and still enjoying your job as a geographer.

-Some courses that you can consider in-line with geographer courses that won’t require you to be travelling about include
+Some courses that you can consider in-line with geographer courses that won’t require you to be traveling about include

 - Cartographer: Other students of geography might wish to specialize in the area of cartography.
 This career field is what most un-informed people see as the major job of a geographer due to the early job description of explorers.
 But presently, as a cartographer, you can still help the state and the federal government to produce maps.
 You can also help to produce atlases and information for travel agencies.
 But note that the nature of the job of a cartographer might require you to travel a lot as you may be commissioned to draw a map of Eastern or Northern Nigeria.
 This job will require collaboration with a surveyor as he might need to show the demarcating line between Eastern Nigerian and Western Nigeria for an accurate rendering.